Al3zama1/swe-notes/CCNA/52 - Wireless Fundamentals.md

 * Wireless devices request to associate with the BSS.
 * Wireless devices that have associated with the BSS are called 'clients' or 'stations'.
 * The area around an AP where its signal is usable is called a **BSA** (Basic Service Area).
-* Clients must communicate via the AP, not directly with each other.
 ### Extended Service Set (ESS)
 ![Service sets ESS](./img4/service-sets-ESS.png)
 * To create larger wireless LANs beyond the range of a single AP, we use an **ESS** (Extended Service Set)